Guide: Editing for the Fall 2022 (June 1, 2022) edition

 For training on your own, the Registrar's Office has created a Canvas course that introduces you to the Guide, Lumen, and teaches you how to edit.
 In addition, there is a separate KnowledgeBase for Lumen.

-Finally, Emily Reynolds is holding several Open Labs this fall on a drop-in basis to answer your specific Guide editing questions.
-The priority during these Open Labs will be to help edit Non-Governed Content, but as time allows you may ask for help with Governed Content too.
+Finally, Emily Reynolds is holding several Open Labs this fall on a drop-in, first-come, first-serve basis to answer your specific Guide editing questions.
+You may bring questions and work related to both Governed and Non-Governed Content, with Non-Governed Content getting priority through February 1.